Leonardo (Teenage Mutant Ninja Turtles): 2003 animated series

 In the Mirage Studios and 4Kids Entertainment 2003 animated TV series, Leonardo is voiced by Michael Sinterniklaas.

 Leonardo is the eldest brother, and leader of the group, quiet and the most serious of the four.
-He has a very close bond with Splinter, and has a strong sense of honor, ethics, and Bushidō.
+He has a very close bond with Splinter, and has a strong sense of honor, ethics, and bushido.
 Leonardo's twin swords are slung across his back.
-Episodes that deal with the Shredder and honor usually also focus on Leonardo, and he is often the Turtle who "saves the day".
+Episodes that deal with Shredder and honor usually also focus on Leonardo, and he is often the Turtle who "saves the day".
 Leonardo is a more self-doubting character than in previous incarnations.
 His brother Raphael often quarrels with him and resents his leadership, sarcastically calling Leonardo "Fearless Leader", although the two are shown to be very close at times.
 Though Leonardo's relationships with his younger brothers Donatello and Michelangelo are not as volatile, both have made comments alluding to the high standards the former has set, and his tendency to make them look bad.
 Despite this, his brothers view him as a pillar of strength and are at a loss when he is injured or absent.
 One of Leonardo's most prominent qualities is his determination to believe in the good and the best in people, even potential enemies; such as Karai.

 At times, Leonardo is shown to be very hard on himself, as he feels that a lot is expected of him.
 As in the Mirage comics, Leonardo is ambushed and seriously injured by the Foot Clan and he feels he let his family and himself down.
-He has the same feelings after the final battle with the Shredder-his anger and self-doubt were caused by Karai, who he believed was an honorable ally, but she was unable to go against her master's orders, eventually causing her to stab Leonardo (albeit unintentionally).
-Leonardo also feels extremely inadequate, as he believes that again, he let himself and his family down, this time by finding no other way to destroy the Shredder than to blow up the spaceship that both the Turtles and the Shredder were on; the Turtles and Splinter would have perished if they had not been rescued by Utroms.
-Because of what happen in the last battle against the Shredder, Leo becomes bitter and increasingly stern with himself and adopts a greatly aggressive personality, which has been likened to Raph's previous impulsive and hotheaded ways on many occasions.
+He has the same feelings after the final battle with Shredder-his anger and self-doubt were caused by Karai, who he believed was an honorable ally, but she was unable to go against her master's orders, eventually causing her to stab Leonardo (albeit unintentionally).
+Leonardo also feels extremely inadequate, as he believes that again, he let himself and his family down, this time by finding no other way to destroy Shredder than to blow up the spaceship that both the Turtles and Shredder were on; the Turtles and Splinter would have perished if they had not been rescued by Utroms.
+Because of what happen in the last battle against Shredder, Leo becomes bitter and increasingly stern with himself and adopts a greatly aggressive personality, which has been likened to Raph's previous impulsive and hotheaded ways on many occasions.
 Leonardo also shows considerably less reluctance in using violence to interrogate people, and devotes himself to even greater lengths of training in order to protect his family.